 Kidney stones are small, hard pieces of crystallized material that take shape in the kidney.
 Your doctor may also call this condition renal lithiasis.
 Usually, kidney stones leave the body in the urine without problems.
 Sometimes, they can get stuck in the tube connecting the kidney and the bladder (ureter).
 If this happens, potentially serious and life-threatening complications, such as kidney damage and kidney infection, can occur.

 Dignity Health’s emergency rooms in the Bay Area are equipped to treat all types of emergencies and are staffed by trained doctors and nurses who provide a full range of care.
-If you need to go to the ER for kidney stones in the Bay Area, use our Online Waiting Room to select your estimated arrival time at one of our Bay Area hospitals.
+If you need to go to the ER for kidney stones, visit one of our Bay Area hospitals.

 Kidney stones can occur in one or both kidneys.
 They begin as tiny specks and may gradually increase in size.
 Kidney stones are usually made of calcium, but can also contain amino acids or uric acid.